Ranking: Oscar Best Picture Winners Since 2000

 What Should Have Won: The Lord of the Rings: The Return of the King

 The Coen Brothers are true masters of cinema and this might be their most complete work ever.
-This neo-western is scarier than most horror films today, thanks in large part to Javier Bardem’s, terrifying, Oscar-winning performance as Anton Chigurh.
+This neo-western is scarier than most horror films today, in large part to Javier Bardem’s, terrifying, Oscar-winning performance as Anton Chigurh.
 The script is immaculate, filled with tension, humor, mystery, drama, and an ending you’ll be thinking about for days.
 This is a monumental masterpiece and one of the best films the Academy has ever rewarded.

 What Should Have Won: No Country for Old Men